-•The increase in cash provided was primarily related to an increase in the net sales of VRDNs, that were reinvested into cash/money market accounts due to more favorable interest rates;
+•The increase in cash provided was primarily related to an increase in the net sales of AFS securities.

 Fluctuations in the net purchases and sales/maturities of AFS securities are also due to timing within the client funds portfolio and market conditions.
 Amounts will vary based upon the timing of collection from clients and the related remittance to applicable tax or regulatory agencies for payroll tax administration services and to employees of clients utilizing employee payment services.